Plan 2 loans: When can I opt out of PAYE repayments?

 But if you are getting close to full repayment, it is recommended you switch to direct debit repayments to avoid paying too much through PAYE and then having to get a refund from the Student Loan Company (SLC).

-This is because PAYE deductions are calculated at 9% of pay above £25,725 (for the tax year 2019/20) but generally your SLC account is not updated with repayments made until after the end of each tax year, when employers file end-of-year returns.
-Although it is planned that these updates will be made on a ‘real time’ basis from April 2019 so that these overpayments should not occur it is still recommended to pay the SLC directly during the final years of loan repayments.
+This is because PAYE deductions are calculated at 9% of pay above £26,575 (for the tax year 2020/21) but generally your SLC account is not updated with repayments made until after the end of each tax year, when employers file end-of-year returns.
+HMRC and the SLC are working towards more frequent data sharing which hopefully should reduce this problem happening in the future.
+However, it is still recommended to pay the SLC directly during the final years of loan repayments.

 The direct debit facility allows you to opt out of PAYE deductions up to two years prior to anticipated full repayment.

 The SLC should monitor borrowers' accounts with a view to identifying if you are getting close to full repayment and contact you to offer the switch to direct debit.
 But if your income fluctuates or if there is a delay in HMRC passing repayment information to the SLC, it could be difficult for the SLC to determine when you might be nearing full repayment.